nathan-gs/nathan-gs.github.com/_posts/2020-01-02-spark-oversubscribing-cpu-cores.md

 More information:
 - [Apache Spark Standalone configuration](https://spark.apache.org/docs/latest/spark-standalone.html)

 We are not done yet.
-Picking the correct overcommiting core ratio requires carefully watching the CPU metrics, especially watch the CPU utilization before and after.
+Picking the correct over-committing core ratio requires carefully watching the CPU metrics, especially watch the CPU utilization before and after.